Heraclius I of Kakheti: Early life

-He was son of Prince David of Kakheti (1612-1648), son of King Teimuraz I, by his wife, Princess Helene Diasamidze (died 1695).
+Born in 1643, he was son of Prince David, son of King Teimuraz I of Kakheti, by his wife, Princess Helen Diasamidze, niece of Catholicos-Patriarch Eudemus I of Georgia.
 Taken to Russia when the pro-Persian king Rostom of Kartli defeated Teimuraz in 1648, he was raised and educated at the Romanov court at Moscow where he was known as Tsarevich Nicholas Davidovich (Царевич Николай Давыдович).
-In 1662, he returned to take over the then-vacant crown of Kakheti at the invitation of local nobility, but was defeated by the rival prince Archil who enjoyed Iranian support.
+In 1662, he returned to take over the then-vacant crown of Kakheti at the invitation of local nobility, but was defeated by the rival prince Archil II who enjoyed Iranian support.

 Nicholas had to flee back to Russia where he featured prominently and was best man of Tsar Alexis Mikhailovich in his wedding to Natalia Naryshkina in 1671 and stood in high favor with the Russian court.

 It is believed by some that he was a natural father of Peter the Great.
 The writer Aleksey Nikolayevich Tolstoy researching the biography of Peter the Great, informed the Georgian-born Joseph Stalin that he had unearthed some documents which suggested Peter's father was a Georgian king.
 He thought he would ingratiate himself with Stalin by telling him this.
 Instead Stalin was appalled and forbade Tolstoy to mention the matter ever again.